 Given the amount of stimulation that a person can access at the click of any app on their phone, it’s fair to say that no blog post is complete without multimedia.

-It makes your content more engaging and it can help you explain complex content more easily.
-This may sound counterintuitive but adding images is not just a matter of adding images.
+For SEO purposes, adding images is not just a matter of adding images.
 They need optimization just like the rest of your blog post.
-The good news is that it doesn’t take that long to do it as there are only two main things you need to do.
+The good news is that it doesn’t take that long to do it as there are only three main things you need to do.

 Remember the search engine crawlers that try to understand the content of your article?
 Well, they also try to understand your images.
 By naming your images correctly, you can give them some more clarity!